witnet/witnet-solidity-bridge/README.md

 }
 ```

-Please, have a look to the [`witnet/witnet-price-feed-examples`](https://github.com/witnet/witnet-price-feed-examples) repository to learn how to compose your own `WitnetRequest` contracts.
+Please, have a look at the [`witnet/witnet-price-feed-examples`](https://github.com/witnet/witnet-price-feed-examples) repository to learn how to compose your own `WitnetRequest` contracts.

 ## Gas cost benchmark